asaadsaad/CS571-Final-Project/README.md

 * You are required to submit a detailed project plan for your daily performance (day/task/time) and submit it with your code.
 * You are required to submit a documentation file with full details about your backend API and frontend mobile app design structure.

-**Get ready for your project presentation on Friday May 14th at 10:00 AM**
+**Get ready for your project presentation on Friday May 14th at 10:00 AM, Have your QR code ready.**

 **Good luck and happy coding!**